opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 All third-party analytics integrations are activated and configured from Configuration > Tracking in the back office.

+Once configured and running, they allow audience tracking on the front office of a domain.

 .. admonition:: Important
    :class: important